Key concepts

 - Content view selector: This selector allows you to switch between the published and editable versions of the content entry being previewed in the custom content views.
 This view does not directly use the Liquid Content SDK, so the content in these views will not be affected by the Content SDK selector.

-- Widget selector: If you are previewing pages that contain custom widgets, you will find a list of the widgets that appear on the page, and you can select whether to display the editable or published version of each of them.
-Once you've completed your selection, click the "refresh" button for the widget settings to take effect.
+- Widget Selector: If you're previewing pages containing custom widgets, you'll find a list of widgets that appear on the page and you can select whether you want to view the editable or published version of each widget.
+Once you've completed the selection, click the “refresh” button to make the widget settings take effect.

 - Minimize tab: Allows you to hide the preview bar so that it does not interfere with the elements at the top of the site.
 Once minimized, the tab will remain visible so you can restore the preview mode bar.

-- Edit element: Clicking this option will take you to the edit page of the item you are looking at, be it an entry, a page, a widget or a default template of the site.
+- Edit Item: Clicking this will take you to the edit view of the item you're viewing, whether it's a post, a page, a widget, or a default site template.

-- Exit preview mode: Closes the preview mode, removes the bar and leaves the tab in the current site url.
+- Exit Preview Mode: Close the preview mode, removing the slash and leaving the tab at the current URL of the site.

 # Global variables